KupiaSec/.github/profile/README.md

 uint256 P = D * 2000e6; // 10K USDC
 ```
 The pricing is very competitive while several auditors are engaged.
-- We have an OG auditor as a lead on each audit.
+- We have one Lead auditor for each audit.
 - At least 3 other auditors will be in the second phase.

-The whole audit process is shared transparently with the client using the GitHub project board.
+The audit process is shared transparently with the client using the GitHub project board.

 ## Team
 - 🥷 Lead Researchers: [auditor0517](https://twitter.com/auditor0517) [Marco Croc](https://twitter.com/malicator)